Tanzania: Outcry after President Samia calls women footballers 'flat-chested' | DW | 25.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Tanzania's President Samia Suluhu Hassan is under fire for suggesting that women footballers would not be attractive candidates for marriage.
-Social media users speak of his remarks being humiliating for women.
+Social media users speak of her remarks being humiliating for women.

 Tanzania's president has been criticized for describing the country's female footballers as having "flat chests" and being unattractive for marriage.
 Samia Suluhu Hassan made the remarks while hosting Tanzania's under-23 men's football team at State House in the coastal city of Dar es Salaam.